Ready, Set, Grow!

 3.

-3. Brand Pyramid = Visual Framework that frames and positions your brand
+3. Brand Pyramid = Visual Representation that frames and positions your brand

 Many financial planning firms compete on product attributes that resemble pillars of financial advice: Financial Planning, Investment Planning, Retirement Savings and Income Planning, Tax Planning, Estate Planning, etc.—but these offer little to no differentiation.
 Differentiation begins when you uniquely offer your services.
 Start at the bottom of your Brand Pyramid by thinking of your services as unique offerings that solve for your ideal clients’ problems.